 According to Gordon Baker, Pastor of First Baptist Church of Schenectady, NY at the time, and one of the six founders at that meeting ninety years ago that afternoon, the seminary was founded to provide Baptist churches with pastors who were both biblically informed and also culturally relevant.

-Soon thereafter, college courses were added to the seminary curriculum to upgrade the academic qualifications of prospective ministerial students.
-A Collegiate Department of Eastern Baptist Theological Seminary was officially established in 1932, which originally offered a two-year liberal arts program.
-In 1952, Eastern Baptist College was organized as a separate institution and relocated to the former Charles S. Walton estate, "Walmarthon," in St. Davids, PA.
+In 1932, two years of liberal arts courses were incorporated into the seminary curriculum.
+In 1952, Eastern Baptist College was organized as a separate institution, offering a four-year degree in liberal arts, and was moved to the former Charles S. Walton estate in St. Davids, PA.
 Early in 1972, the legal name of the school was changed to Eastern College: A Baptist Institution.

 Eastern Baptist College's new home, the former “Walmarthon” estate, had a rich history of its own.
 In 1910, Charles Walton, a wealthy leather-tanner and philanthropist from Philadelphia, set out to build himself an escape from the demands of life and work.
 By 1913, the construction of “Walmarthon” was finished, completing Charles Walton’s country estate.
 Mr. Walton was an active member of the community, as well as an elder at his church.
 Following his passing in 1916, his son Charles Walton Jr. carried on his spiritual and philanthropic legacy and eventually sold Walmarthon and the entirety of the estate to Eastern Baptist Theological Seminary in 1951.